wduquette/advent/README.md

 Here, `Go` means just link there; `DeadEnd` means you can't go that way, but there's a special message; `Guarded` means you can only go there if a predicate condition is met, and you'll get a `DeadEnd` message otherwise.

+The Guarded destination is probably better handled by an event guard.

 ### Dictionary Content